• YHX Building Hoist SC200 System 1

 A: Normally the cage dimension is 3X1.5X2.5M (L/W/H) for 2t type hoist.
 Details should be checked according to our quotation sheet.
 Also, the size can be customized according to the factual site condition.
 There are two doors (entrance & exit doors) for each cage, It can be produced as up & down sliding or ramping model for safety and convenience.

-- Q: Is it possible to replace a building hoist with an electric winch for the purpose of lifting materials or individuals?
+Q: Is it possible to use a building hoist for the transportation of goods or materials?

-- Q: This question asks if it is permissible to use a building hoist for the purpose of lifting people.
+Q: This question asks if a building hoist can be utilized for lifting both light and heavy objects.

 Send your message to us